z5267282/mve/README.md

 If `queue/` is empty then the program terminates with exit code `cst.EMPTY_QUEUE`.

 All files will need to be joined together with folder `cfg.SOURCE`.
-    + So the program terminates with error code `cst.NO_SOURCE_FOLDER` if this folder does not exist
+    + So the program terminates with exit code `cst.NO_SOURCE_FOLDER` if this folder does not exist

-If `cfg.RENAMES` does not exist the program terminates with error code `cst.NO_RENAMES_FOLDER`.
+If `cfg.RENAMES` does not exist the program terminates with exit code `cst.NO_RENAMES_FOLDER`.

 The treatments are performed in the following order:
 1. edits